highsolutions/Standards/Git.md

 	git checkout -

-This command change current branch to default branch of you repo (mostly *master*).
+This command changes current branch to default branch of you repo (mostly *master*).
 You don't have to remember this name.

 ### Update list of branches from remote repo